Sfullen96/skiddle-tech-task/README.md

 # Skiddle - Tech Task - Sam Fullen
 The technical task for Skiddle, by Sam Fullen.
-The task took 4-5 hours to complete overall, including some tests on most of the components and mobile styling.
+The task includes some tests on most of the components and mobile styling.

 ## Getting Started
 ### Prerequisites